Little League Baseball: History

-Carl Stotz, a resident of Williamsport, Pennsylvania, founded Little League Baseball in 1939.
+Carl Edwin Stotz (1910–1992), a longtime resident of Williamsport, Pennsylvania, founded Little League Baseball in 1939.
 He began experimenting with his idea in the summer of 1938 when he gathered his nephews, Jimmy and Major Gehron, and their neighborhood friends.
 They tried different field dimensions over the course of the summer and played several informal games.
 The following summer, they felt that they were ready to establish what later became Little League Baseball.
-The first league in Williamsport had just three teams, each sponsored by a different business.
-The first teams, Jumbo Pretzel, Lycoming Dairy, and Lundy Lumber, were managed by Stotz and brothers George and Bert Bebble.
-The men, joined by their wives and another couple, formed the first-ever Little League board of directors.
+The first small league organized in Williamsport had just three teams, each sponsored by a different business.
+The first teams, Jumbo Pretzel, Lycoming Dairy, and Lundy Lumber Company were managed by Stotz and his friends, George and Bert Bebble.
+The men, joined by their wives and another couple, formed the first Little League board of directors.

-The first league game took place on June 6, 1939 when Lundy Lumber defeated Lycoming Dairy, 23–8.
+The first league game took place on June 6, 1939, when Lundy Lumber defeated Lycoming Dairy, 23–8.
 Lycoming Dairy became the champions of the first half of the season and then defeated Lundy Lumber, the second-half champions, in a best-of-three championship series.
-The following year, a second league was formed in Williamsport, and from there Little League Baseball grew to become an international organization of nearly 200,000 teams in every U.S. state and in more than 80 countries.
+The following year, a second league was formed in Williamsport, and Little League Baseball grew to become an international organization with nearly 200,000 teams in every U.S. state and more than 80 countries.

-From 1951 through 1973, Little League was restricted to boys only.
-In 1974, Little League rules were revised to allow participation by girls in the baseball program following the result of a lawsuit filed by the National Organization for Women on behalf of Maria Pepe.
+Kathryn "Tubby" Johnston Massar was the first woman to play in a Little League baseball game, in 1950.
+However, when that season ended, a Little League meeting was held, and it was decided that girls would be banned from Little League baseball.
+From 1951 through 1973, Little League baseball was restricted to boys only.
+In 1974, due to a lawsuit brought on behalf of Maria Pepe by the National Organization for Women, the New Jersey Superior Court decided that Little League baseball must allow girls to play.
+In the final week of December 1974, President Gerald Ford, signed a bill that opened Little League baseball to girls.

 According to the Little League Baseball and Softball participation statistics following the 2008 season, there were nearly 2.6 million boys and girls in Little League Baseball worldwide.
 Of these, approximately 400,000 are registered in softball leagues (including both boys and girls).
-Starting in 2022, For tournament purposes, Little League Baseball is divided into 20 geographic regions: ten national and ten international.
-Each summer, Little League operates seven World Series tournaments at various locations throughout the U.S. (Little League softball and Junior, Senior, and Big League baseball and softball).
+Starting in 2022, for tournament purposes, Little League Baseball was divided into 20 geographic regions: ten national and ten international.
+Each summer, Little League operates seven World Series tournaments in various locations throughout the U.S. (Little League softball and Junior, Senior, and Big League baseball and softball).